 17. What types of bacteria and yeasts are in water kefir?

 From what I have read, water kefir is FULL of all sorts of strains of yeasts and bacteria.
-I found a comprehensive list of strains on the Cultures for Health website (one of my trusted affiliate partners).
+I found a comprehensive list of strains on the Cultures for Health website.
 You can read the full list here.

 18. Do I need any special supplies to make water kefir?

 Nope.
-That’s the beauty of it.
-It’s simple and easy for anyone to make.
+That's the beauty of it.
+It's simple and easy for anyone to make.
 All you need are the kefir grains, an anaerobic fermenting jar (affiliate link), and bottles for the second.
-For the second ferment, I use these flip-top hermetic glass bottles (affiliate link).
+For the second ferment, I use the flip-top hermetic glass bottles (like Grolsch beer bottles).
+I have found them at Sur la Table, Ross, TJ Maxx, and even online.
 The hermetic bottles work great for making the kefir more fizzy during the second ferment.
 Always leave a half inch to an inch at the top and use caution when opening because it can build a lot of pressure in there.

 19. Can I store my kefir grains if I need to?